 Q. Will Medicare or private heath insurance pay for all or part of long-term nursing home care?

-A: NO. There are some short-term Medicare benefits available.
+A: NO. There are some short-term Medicare benefits available, principally for rehabilitation services.

 Q. If a person qualifies for Medicaid, will Medicaid pay for nursing home or hospital care?